inventree/InvenTree/docs/docs/extend/plugins/validation.md

 class MyValidationMixin(Validationixin, InvenTreePlugin):
     """Custom validation plugin."""

-    def validate_model_instance(self, instance):
+    def validate_model_instance(self, instance, deltas=None):
-        """ Ensures that parts are in the right category.
+        """Custom model validation example.

-        - The part name and category name must have the same starting letter
+        - A part name and category name must have the same starting letter
+        - A PartCategory description field cannot be shortened after it has been created
         """

         if isinstance(instance, part.models.Part):